Nuvotion-Visuals/Formation/.storybook/public/README.md

 Formation uses [FontAwesome v6](https://fontawesome.com/v6/search?m=free), allowing for both pro and free icons to be used in components.

 The following icons should be included in your project to ensure all components display correctly.
+You can also use other style variants, just be sure to include your chosen style in component props, like `iconPrefix='fal'`.

 ```jsx
 // in your app's entrypoint (_app.tsx, App.js, etc)